-• EPISODE_SEARCH_INTERVAL: The period of time preceding an event, within which the system searches the biometric database for events with similar faces.
+• EPISODE\SEARCH\INTERVAL: The period of time preceding an event, within which the system searches the biometric database for events with similar faces.
 If no such an event is found, the system creates a new episode.
 Otherwise, it picks up the most relevant event from a LIVE episode after sorting out the 100 most recent similar faces.

-Note: The threshold similarity in episodes is the same as for face verification.
+Note: The threshold similarity in episodes differs from that for face verification.
 See General Preferences.

-- EPISODE_MAX_DURATION: The maximum episode duration in seconds.
-After this time, an episode automatically closes. - EPISODE_EVENT_TIMEOUT: The maximum time in seconds since the last event has been added to an episode.
+- EPISODE\MAX\DURATION: The maximum episode duration in seconds.
+After this time, an episode automatically closes. - EPISODE\EVENT\TIMEOUT: The maximum time in seconds since the last event has been added to an episode.
 After this time, an episode automatically closes.